 - No need to overhaul your old app.
 All you have to do is add React Native UI components into your existing app’s code, without having to rewrite.

 - Native app development usually means inefficiency, slower time to deployment, and less developer productivity.
 React Native is all about bringing high speed, responsiveness, and agility of web app development along with effectual processing and best user experience to the hybrid space, to provide your users with a native app experience.

-Bottom line, React is ideal for building dynamic, high performing, responsive UI for your web interfaces, while React Native is meant to give your mobile apps a truly native feel.
+Bottom line, React is ideal for building dynamic, high performing, responsive UI for your web interfaces and SaaS applications, while React Native is meant to give your mobile apps a truly native feel.